19 July, 2022| SEO|11 minutes

 Keep an eye on what your competitors are doing

-With Ahrefs you get to look at how your business is performing in your industry, with numbers on your competitors as well as how they are managing to do it.
+With Ahrefs, you get to look at how your business is performing in your industry, with numbers on your competitors and how they manage to do it.

-Peering over your competitor’s shoulder is the most accurate way to check in on what works and what doesn’t as they will be engaging a similar target market and potentially even the same customers.
-This way you are comparing apples to apples, rather than an accounting firm looking to Nike for comparisons – while Nike might be doing really well, it’s a different market and will need different website structures and strategies to win customers.
+Peering over your competitor’s shoulder is the most accurate way to check what works and what doesn’t, as they will engage a similar target market and potentially even the same customers.
+This way, you are comparing apples to apples rather than an accounting firm looking to Nike for comparisons – while Nike might be doing well, it’s a different market.
+It will need different website structures and strategies to win customers.

 Competitor’s areas to scrutinise include: